SofiaPS-bio/SQL-miniproject/README.md

 Designed the database schema (happiness_data).

-Used the create_happiness_database.sql script to build the structure in MySQL.
+Used the happiness_data.sql script to build the structure in MySQL.

 Loaded the cleaned datasets into the corresponding tables.